First Impressions Assistant: Module 2

 Cell phone/personal device usage

-First Impressions Assistants should not allow cell phones to distract them from their business tasks.
-Personal cell phone calls should be taken away from the front desk.
-Cell phones should not be used in front of customers for anything other than business.
-Please refrain from personal surfing of the internet, streaming movies, or gaming on your device during work hours.
+First Impressions Assistants should not allow cell phones / Headphones to distract them from their business tasks.
+Cell phones / Headphones should not be used at the front desk or in the resource room at any given time.
+Should you need to make a call or send a text be sure to step away from the desk and resource room.
+Calls can be taken anywhere in the building except the front area.
 Cell phones should never be used while driving, operating office equipment, or in any situation where they can cause accidents or injury.
 Office injuries can occur because an employee is distracted by a cell phone and not watching where they are walking.

-Repeated instances of inappropriate cell phone distraction may result in a “No-Phones” policy, so please be mindful while using your cell phone!
+Repeated instances of inappropriate cell phone distraction may result in disciplinary actions, so please be mindful while using your cell phone!

 Confidentiality/Sensitive Customer Information